Snow-Okami/bolt_tutorial/chapter3.md

 }
 ```

-Open up the *TutorialServerCallbacks.cs* file an update the class we have in there, remove the two calls to `BoltNetwork.Instantiate`.
+Open up the *TutorialServerCallbacks.cs* file and update the class we have in there, remove the two calls to `BoltNetwork.Instantiate`.

 Implement the unity `Awake` function and call `TutorialPlayerObjectRegistry.CreateServerPlayer` inside it, this creates the server player for us whenever this callback object becomes active.